Achintya1800/mern-estate/README.md

-Here’s an **optimized and polished version** of your README.md.
-It improves clarity, organization, and formatting, while preserving all key details and adding a more professional tone:

----

 # 🏡 MERN Estate - Real Estate Marketplace

 A **full-stack real estate marketplace** built using the **MERN** stack (MongoDB, Express.js, React.js, Node.js) with a modern UI powered by **Tailwind CSS**.